Dodge Caliber Insurance Rates

 |Dodge Caliber Mainstreet||$936||$78|

 |Dodge Caliber R/T||$952||$79|

 Rates assume 2007 model year, a 40-year-old male driver with no accidents or violations, $500 comprehensive and collision deductibles, minimum liability limits, and uninsured/under-insured motorist coverage included.
 Rates are for comparison only and are averaged for all 50 U.S. states.

 |Model Year||Comprehensive||Collision||Liability||Total Premium|

 |2007 Dodge Caliber||$128||$170||$468||$924|

 Rates are averaged for all Dodge Caliber models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save up to $100 per year just by quoting online in advance
+- You may be able to save around $100 per year simply by quoting early and online

-- Increasing physical damage deductibles can save approximately $200 each year
+- Increasing comprehensive and collision deductibles can save approximately $200 each year

 Rate Tables and Charts